crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 ### 4. MsgBeginRedelegate

-- **Descriptions:** : Perform a redelegation of coins from a delegator and source validator to a destination validator.
+- **Descriptions**: Perform a redelegation of coins from a delegator and source validator to a destination validator.

     Note that the redelegation is just a record update of the internal state of a delegator's staked funds.
 The delegator account won't have any funds movement based on the redelegation except.